Music

 • A 56-rank Austin organ built and installed in the rear balcony in 1966

-• A 1893 Steere and Sons tracker action organ of 19 stops, restored and installed in the east transept in September in 1997
+• A 1893 Steere and Sons tracker action organ of 19 stops, restored and installed in the east transept in 1997

 • A 1986 Bedient portative organ of three stops